City plans for Freedom Fest traffic

 • People traveling from Interstate 75 must go south on River Road, turn right at U.S. 41/Tamiami Trail and turn left at West Villages Parkway.

-• People traveling from Venice and other areas west of the park must enter by turning at Preto Boulevard and turn left on Playmore Blvd.
+• People traveling from Venice and other areas west of the park must enter by turning at Preto Boulevard and turn left on Playmore Boulevard.

 Exiting the facility will include opposite instructions, the city noted.